-Units staking is an international term and it used from the majority of the tipsters for few major reasons
+Units staking is an international term, and it used from the majority of the tipsters for a few major reasons:

 - Standardize the bet sizes quoted from tipsters

 - Protect us from losing our entire bankroll

 - Reduce the psychological pressure during losing runs